On Interval Decomposability of 2D Persistence Modules: Abstract

 \section{Abstract}

-In persistent homology \cite{edelsbrunner2000topological} of filtrations, the indecomposable decompositions provide the persistence diagrams.
-In multidimensional persistence \cite{carlsson2009theory} it is known to be impossible to classify all indecomposable modules.
+In the persistent homology of filtrations, the indecomposable decompositions provide the persistence diagrams.
+However, in almost all cases of multidimensional persistence, the classification of all indecomposable modules is known to be a wild problem.
 One direction is to consider the subclass of interval-decomposable persistence modules, which are direct sums of interval representations.
-We introduce the definition of pre-interval representations, a more algebraic definition, and study the relationships between pre-interval, interval, and indecomposable thin representations.
+We introduce the definition of pre-interval representations, a more natural algebraic definition, and study the relationships between pre-interval, interval, and indecomposable thin representations.
 We show that over the ``equioriented'' commutative $2$D grid, these concepts are equivalent.
-Moreover, we provide an algorithm for determining whether or not an $n$D persistence module is interval/pre-interval/thin-decomposable, under certain finiteness conditions and without explicitly computing decompositions.
+Moreover, we provide a criterion for determining whether or not an $n$D persistence module is interval/pre-interval/thin-decomposable without having to explicitly compute decompositions.
+For $2$D persistence modules, we provide an algorithm together with a worst-case complexity analysis that uses the total number of intervals in an equioriented commutative $2$D grid.
+We also propose several heuristics to speed up the computation.